subnetter/subnet-docs/versioned_docs/version-0.1.0/features/payments/billing.md

 In this case, user needs to agree to increase the allowance and to pay the provider to increase its free balance.
 Another exception is that when provider increases free balance requirement and or feature pricing at a beginning of a month.
 In this case, user will need to explicitly approve the change of terms and potentially increase the allowance.

 ### The Happy Flow
-1. User specifies a monthly allowance amount for spending on network services. e.g. 100 $SNP.
+1. User specifies a monthly allowance amount for spending on network services. e.g. 100 $SUB.
 1. User's client automatically signs `payment authorizations` on behalf of user without user interactive intervention throughout the month while the total payment amount is below the monthly allowance amount.
 1. Client receives a request to update its balance from its provider, it executes the transaction if the request is below the monthly allowance amount without requiring user intervention.